oudaoudAhmed/Portfolio/retail-powerbi-dashboard/README.md

 ## 📎 Credits

-Project created by **Ahmed OUDAOUDOU**, as part of a business data analysis specialization.
+Project created by **Ahmed OUDAOUDOUHMOU**.
-This case study demonstrates technical capabilities in data analysis, reporting, and dashboard storytelling for real business needs.
+This project is a personal data visualization initiative designed to showcase my skills in Power BI, data modeling, and business intelligence.
+Using a retail dataset, I created a series of interactive dashboards focused on sales performance, customer behavior, shipping efficiency, and product profitability.
+The goal was to simulate real business use cases and deliver insights that would support strategic decisions across departments.